Motivation and emotion

 Your sleep can be disturbed and that’s a very common symptom.
 Not only you may experience having not enough sleep but also over-sleeping may cause you a lack of energy and therefore, motivation.

 Another factor can be the usage of medication.
-Undertaking commonly simple task of starting a day seems daunting.
+Undertaking the commonly simple task of starting a day seems daunting.

 So challenge depression by doing little steps.